 Every songwriter needs to learn the art of translating their material to a format that will communicate to the producer, engineer and players involved with creating the song demo.
 Creating and compiling clear chord and structure charts will be addressed and practiced.
 Learning the roles of each musician, the engineer and producer, and learning the language needed to speak to each effectively will be practiced in a live and practical "hands on" studio setting.
-Confident demonstration of melody, lyric, dynamics and structure of each song lecture and lab.
+Confident demonstration of melody, lyric, dynamics and structure of each song will also be a focus.
+This course will consist of two weekly two-hour lecture and lab.